nnkhang19/APCS-Game-Development/README.md

 ## Introduction
 - Crystal world is an arcade, adventure 2d-platform game.
-- The game features a female adventurer who is on her journey to find hidden treasures.
-On the way, she encounters monsters, traps, etc. but those things cannot stop her way to become richer and famous among the adventurers community.
+- The game features a female adventurer who is on his journey to find hidden treasures.
+On the way, he encounters monsters, traps, etc. but those things cannot stop his way to become richer and famous among the adventurers community.
 - It is definitely worth playing, press the start button and enjoy the game.
 - It is recommended by our developers to turn on the audio for better gameplay experience.
 - This game was created using Unity 2020.3.14f1.